So far, here is what we have covered in this article series:

 Kickstart Your WordPress Traffic System

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Automated Content Sharing Process – Summary
+WordPress Traffic Automation System: Content Sharing Stage – Summary

-Once your WordPress site and plugins have been expertly configured and fully set up, all you need to do to start generating traffic is post content consistently.
+Once you have your website or blog and plugins expertly configured and set up, all you need to do is publish new content consistently to start generating traffic organically.

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is covered in the next section of our series.
+Once you have expertly configured your WordPress site, the next step is to optimize the process.
+This step is covered in the next section of the WordPress Traffic Automation Blueprint series.

 This is the end of Part 4

 To read the rest of this article, click on the link below:

 - Web Site Traffic Blueprint Part Five – Learn How To Turn Your Website Into An Automated Traffic Generation Machine

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie